-- Near an obstacle that will block air inlets and outlets. - ⊘ In a location that is exposed to large amounts of dust. - ⊘ Near animals or plants that will be harmed by hot air discharge. - ⊘ Near any source of combustible gas. - Near a public street, crowded areas, or where noise from the unit can disturb others.
+- Near an obstacle that will block air inlets and outlets. - ⊘ In a location that is exposed to large amounts of dust. - Near animals or plants that will be harmed by hot air discharge. - Near a public street, crowded areas, or where noise from the unit can disturb others.